fhidalgor/mutagenesis_visualization/docs/index.rst

 Tutorial
 ===============

 In this chapter, we will walk the user through the different functions and methods of this Python library.
 You can access to the tutorial via `mybinder <https://mybinder.org/v2/gh/fhidalgor/mutagenesis_visualization/HEAD?filepath=mutagenesis_visualization%2Ftutorial%2F>`_ .
 We will start with :ref:`Design DNA libraries` by seeing how to generate the primers to synthesize the DNA library, or the input FASTA file containing all possible site-saturation sequences that companies like Twist Bioscience need in order to synthesize the library for you.
-Then, from a FASTQ file, we will process the data (:ref:`Processing DNA reads`) and we will do each type of plot (:ref:`Creating plots`). :ref:`Normalizing datasets` shows the different options of data normalization that the package allows for. :ref:`Holistic testing` uses other datasets to showcase the different options that the software gives you.
+Then, from a FASTQ file, we will process the data (:ref:`Processing DNA reads`) and we will do each type of plot (:ref:`Creating plots`). :ref:`Normalizing datasets` shows the different options of data normalization that the package allows for. :ref:`More datasets` uses other datasets to showcase the different options that the software gives you.
 The jupyter notebooks used to generate the examples can be found on `GitHub <https://github.com/fhidalgor/mutagenesis_visualization>`_ and are named ``doc1_library.ipynb``, ``doc2_processing.ipynb``, ``doc3_normalizing.ipynb``, ``doc4_plotting.ipynb``, ``doc5_plotly.ipynb`` and ``doc6_other_datasets.ipynb``.

 .. toctree::
    :maxdepth: 2